Adrift (2018 film): Plot

 Tami regains consciousness and struggles to understand what has happened.
 She urgently searches the crippled yacht in hopes of finding Richard and realizes that he was swept overboard.
-Tami screams in anguish and it is revealed that she is all alone, with no ships or land in sight.
+She screams in anguish and it is revealed that she is all alone, with no ships or land in sight.
 Tami finds that the engine will not start, and no one hears her radioed distress calls.

-She believes she has spotted the lost dinghy with Richard clinging to it, and she tries to steer the yacht towards him.
+Tami believes she has spotted the lost dinghy with Richard clinging to it, and she tries to steer the yacht towards him.
 She falls off and nearly drowns as she swims to rescue Richard.
 After dragging him aboard, Tami realizes that he has broken ribs and a shattered right shin.
 She fashions a makeshift sail using a broken pole and a storm jib, allowing her to sail toward Hawaii.

 One night, she sees a large cargo ship heading straight for Hazaña and fires multiple flares, but the ship sails on past them.
 Tami wonders if she has been hallucinating, and Richard begins to suffer from a high fever.
 As the sun rises the next morning, Richard reminds Tami that a red morning sky warns of an approaching storm.
 Expecting a storm to hit, Tami prepares by creating a makeshift shelter, though the storm turns out to be just a minor squall.

 The next day, Richard has disappeared.
 Tami realizes that the injured Richard on board Hazaña was nothing but a hallucination and surrenders to the reality that Richard was lost at sea.
 On the 41st day, Tami finally spots land and a Japanese research vessel in the distance and fires off two flares, successfully attracting its attention.

 The vessel lowers food and water supplies to Tami and tows Hazaña to shore.
 Tami returns to Tahiti after recovering and visits Richard's boat, bursting into tears after seeing the photos of Richard and herself.
 She goes to the beach with a frangipani flower, places her engagement ring around the flower, and lets it go in the water.